code-monet/sim-gamer-kit/docs/game_guides/issues.md

 3 might be fixed by `FFFSake`
 using the `Reducer` engine, or might need `IndirectInput`.
 4 will typically need `IndirectInput`.

+## FFB Saturation

+Force feedback saturation can occur when multiple force feedback effects are active simultaneously, and their combined strength exceeds the maximum force the hardware can produce.
+This might be an intentional choice by the game in some cases.

+With saturation, there will be a partial loss of feedback detail.
+For example, when steering over rough ground, the steering strength might significantly mask the terrain effects.

+To mitigate saturation, you can adjust the gain of individual hardware effects in FFFSake.
+By reducing the gain of specific effects, their contribution to the overall force is lessened, thus reducing or eliminating saturation and restoring feedback detail.

 ## Inverted Force Feedback